Opinion by Nick H.

 I was concerned back in June of 2012 when I read a quote from Fank Gibeau of EA's quote that "In general we're thinking about how we make this a more broadly appealing franchise, because ultimately you need to get to audience sizes of around five million to really continue to invest in an IP like Dead Space.
 Anything less than that and it becomes quite difficult financially given how expensive it is to make games and market them."

 I had several concerns about this.
-For starters this was more than what either Dead Space 1 or 2 moved in retail early.
+For starters this was more than what either Dead Space 1 or 2 moved in retail.
 To my mind, if this is what you need to be successful, then perhaps there is a need to examine how the game is being made.
-Also, how much marketing budget do you really need, if it is now an established franchise?

 I realise that Extraction already took Dead Space in a new direction, creating an on-rails shooter based on the game's world.
 However, Extraction went out to purposely do something different.
 This is a core entry to the franchise.
 This unfortunately has all of the markings of why people are upset with EA as a company.
 Worst company outright?
 No, of course not.
 However, this game featured a cliffhanger ending set up for DLC, day one DLC and tried to broaden the game's appeal to harness a larger audience while losing much of what made the original games great.
-Unfortunately the only 'scare' tactic produced from this was trying to let customers know that the game had to reach incredible sales or it would be put on hold.
+Unfortunately the only 'scare' tactic produced from this game was in telling customers that the game had to reach incredible sales or the series would be put on hold.

 And it didn't even meet its sales targets anyway.
 Perhaps, just perhaps a smaller game built for the core fanbase would have been the wise direction to take here.